 It makes him angry and defensive when I get like this.
 He says it’s one of the worst kinds of arrogance that I would dare hurt myself using a straw dog made out of fears he’s never done anything to create in me.

 There’s something funny about having a man who loves me try to whack the devil out of my bare backside while lecturing me saying stuff like … “You have no right to put yourself down.
 You insult me when you do.
 You hurt me as much as you hurt yourself.
 You disrespect how much I love you when you.
 You’re going to submit to the fact that I love you no matter what, if I have to paddle your butt into hamburger.”
 It’s even funnier in a wry, kind of hysterical way to hear myself agree with him knowing full well that he’s right, and still deep down knowing that no matter what, I’ll still fall back into the pit of doubts somewhere down the line again.

 I’m very lucky, and very grateful.
 Not just for my life, but for the fact that even though I can’t stop this crap from happening, that it only comes up once in a while, and that there is another side of it.
-Thanks to Fred, and DD it’s a safe place that is sweet and mostly feels safe.
+Thanks to Mark, and DD it’s a safe place that is sweet and mostly feels safe.

 There it is…

 Also, since you already are here 🙂 I put a very comprehensive How-To together, for all the people out there who want to get in domestic discipline…

 There are chapters on the lifestyle and introducing it, living life in the lifestyle, a detailed description of tools, and much more… Each chapter contains valuable tips and habits that you can apply to your life.
 I wrote this book because there are no such books out there (!), and … we have developed our relationship with Domestic Discipline so far, that I now consider myself as an expert 🙂